FrancisBanville/ms_interpreting_probabilities/README.md

 of regional interaction.

-In the last two panels of @fig:accumulation, we show how the aggregated number of links and connectance (i.e., the proportion of all of the possible links that are realized) scale with the number of sampled local probabilistic webs, according to different values of $P(L|M)$.
+In the last two panels of @fig:accumulation, we show how the aggregated number of links and connectance (i.e., the proportion of all of the non-forbidden links that are realized) scale with the number of sampled local probabilistic webs, according to different values of $P(L|M)$.
 When aggregating local probabilistic webs, the constancy of the probability of regional interaction across the entire study area means that any rise in the probability of local interaction is solely